Inclement Weather and Emergencies

 - WCVE - FM 88.9

 - WRVQ - FM 94.5

-Should the weather become too severe for the University to remain open or if the University feels that road conditions are too hazardous for travel, a closing announcement will be made on these stations.
+Should the weather become too severe for the University to remain open or if the University feels that road conditions are too hazardous for travel, a closing announcement will be made on the University’s hotline, Emergency Alert webpage, and these stations.